Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Distributional chaos

 \subsection{Distributional extreme chaos for continuous endomorphisms of completely metrizable groups}

-With the same as in the previous subsection, we fix a completely metrizable group $G$ and a left-invariant compatible metric $d$ on $G$.
-In this subsection, we also fix a left-invariant continuous pseudometric $\rho$ on $G$.
+With the same notation as in the previous subsection, we fix a completely metrizable group $G$ and a left-invariant compatible metric $d$ on $G$.
+In order to apply the results obtained in this section to the Fréchet space setting, in this subsection we fix a left-invariant continuous pseudometric $\rho$ on $G$.